apache/struts-site/source/core-developers/annotations.md

 ## Action Annotations

-Since 2.1, these annotations are provided by the [Convention Plugin](../plugins/convention/).
-Codebehind and Zero Config plugins are deprecated from 2.1 on.
+Since Struts 2.1, these annotations are provided by the [Convention Plugin](../plugins/convention/).
+Codebehind and Zero Config plugins are deprecated from Struts 2.1 on.

 Action annotations are available when the framework scans the classpath for Action classes, rather than specifying individual mappings through XML configuration.
 See the [Convention Plugin](../plugins/convention/) page for information